List of Tamagotchi characters

+Tamagotchi character mascots at Anime Festival Asia, 2008.

 This is a list of the characters in Tamagotchi, a Japanese media franchise created and owned by the toy company Bandai which originated as a series of electronic virtual pet toys.

 Boys

 Mametchi

 Mametchi - loyal, diligent and healthy, Mametchi was awake from 9 in the morning to 10 at night.
 You have to give your toy the best care to get him.
 He is a pale-yellow creature, most resembling a human, with dark blue ears and appears as a playable character in Mario Kart Arcade GP 2.
 Mametchi is also the mascot of the Tamagotchi franchise, and an unofficial mascot for Bandai as a whole.
 In animated media, he is voiced by Rie Kugimiya (in Japanese), and by Stephanie Sheh or Erica Mendez (in English).

 Girls

 Memetchi

 Memetchi is an orange Tamagotchi with sparkles in her eyes.
 She is very gentle, but when you are mean to her, she will point it out.
 She can get into arguments about fashion, as well.
 She is rivals with Makiko, a purple Tamagotchi who looks similar to her.
 Her care status often varies, but it is usually average.
 In animated media, she is voiced by Ryōka Yuzuki (in Japanese), and by Stephanie Sheh (in English).